chelbyrhoades/lurker/README.md

 The required input to the program is 'N', which limits the number of retrieved pages.
 N should be set such that you retrieve all pages in the directory, and also act as a safety feature for your program to avoid getting an excessive number of pages.

 ## RoadMap
-Ideas to be released int the future - TBD

 #### Key Architecture
 A file called 'Design Doc' covers the main data structures used within the project.